 ECN Brokers

-ECN brokers are similar to STP brokers, but they provide direct entry to the interbank market, allowing traders to interact with multiple liquidity providers.
+ECN brokers are similar to STP brokers, but they provide direct access to the interbank market, allowing traders to interact with multiple liquidity providers.

 The main difference between Market Makers, STP brokers, and ECN brokers is the way they provide liquidity to the market.
 Market Makers provide liquidity themselves, while STP and ECN brokers route trades to liquidity providers.
 This can affect the prices and execution of trades, as well as the level of transparency and accountability.